 Appassimento in the United States

-Domestically, several wineries in the United States have begun to employ the Appassimento or Straw Wine process in their wine production.
-Barboursville Vineyards in Virginia and Raffaldini Vineyards in North Carolina both employ the Appassimento process to produce certain wines of distinct character.
-Tablas Creek, Sine Qua Non, and Stony Hill wineries in California are several enterprising facilities employing this style of winemaking in recent years.
+Domestically, several wineries in the United States have begun to employ the appassimento or straw wine process in their wine production.
+Barboursville Vineyards in Virginia and Raffaldini Vineyards in North Carolina both employ the appassimento process to produce certain wines of distinct character.
+Tablas Creek, Sine Qua Non, and Stony Hill wineries in California are several enterprising winemakers employing this style in recent years.
 Finger Lakes wineries in New York have incorporated the process to produce a unique and distinct style reminiscent of the ancient Recioto wines of Italy.